Jim Craig - AEI Speakers Bureau

 Jim Craig Biography

 Jim Craig has been called the backbone of a team that accomplished one of the most extraordinary and memorable sports victories of all time.
-Jim Craig then went on to achieve tremendous success as a marketing and sales manager and strategist.
+He then went on to achieve tremendous success as a marketing and sales manager and strategist.

 Today, in addition to serving as president of a promotions and marketing firm based in the Boston area, Jim Craig travels the country speaking in front of corporate audiences and non-profit groups.
-Over the past 25 years, Jim Craig has motivated, inspired, and instructed employees and associates from more than 300 organizations, including Coca-Cola, Coors, Walt Disney, Fidelity, Dunkin' Donuts, John Hancock, KPMG, NBC, Ocean Spray, Evergreen Financial, Sun Life Financial, and other companies that hold some of the world's most recognized brands.
+Over the past decades, Jim has motivated, inspired, and instructed employees and associates from hundreds of organizations, including Coca-Cola, Coors, Walt Disney, Fidelity, Dunkin' Donuts, John Hancock, KPMG, NBC, Ocean Spray, Evergreen Financial, Sun Life Financial, and other companies that hold some of the world's most recognized brands.

 How miraculous, how historic, was the victory?
 Consider that as the 20th century came to a close, most major media sports polls selected what happened two decades prior on an ice rink in upstate New York as the greatest sports achievement of the previous 100 years.

 How do you find and identify the people who have the "stuff" and potential who will work for your system, culture, and mission?
 What is meant by the importance of not necessarily finding the "best" players but the "right" ones.
 Jim discusses and breaks down the elements of successful and winning recruiting.

 - Risk Taking

 Risk takers make history.
 If there is no risk, there is no great achievement.
 Jim talks about the risk taking enterprise that was the 1980 U.S. Olympic hockey team.
 He shares more examples of risk taking ... in sports, business, and other areas of human endeavor ... that enabled greatness and the epic.